Schildgard/2D-Character-Controller/README.md

 ## Assets

-The scene utilizes custom assets created as part of my initial foray into designing 2D game assets.
-These were crafted as an exercise to develop my skills in 2D asset creation.
+The scene utilizes custom assets created by me.
+These were crafted as an exercise to develop basic skills in 2D asset creation.
+The music is also done by myself.
 ![{3A38D9E0-46D9-490D-9037-9A1C5C1D7175}](https://github.com/user-attachments/assets/741b6267-2d21-4864-99b0-0a0142227f7e)

 ---